samkrishna/RegexKitX/README.md

 - The fact that *RKL4* is **NOT** ARC-compliant
 - The fact that the low-level *RKL4* C code accessing the [ICU regex engine](http://userguide.icu-project.org/strings/regexp) spits out `OSSpinLock`-based deprecation warnings on macOS 10.12 Sierra and above
 - ~~How easy it is to forget to **ALWAYS link to the ICU library** on every project using *RKL4*~~ (Obviously CocoaPods solves this)
-- I wanted to provide cover API for named captures and backreferences, which NSRegularExpression supports
+- I wanted to provide cover API for named captures and backreferences, which NSRegularExpression supports, and *RKL4* does not.

 My concern is that no amount of work-arounds or modifications to all the low-level *RKL4* magic code will save it from being unbuildable or free of static analyzer warnings in a future appleOS.
 So rather than wait for that to happen or repeatedly deal directly with the awkwardness of NSRegularExpression, I'm choosing to do RegexKitX ("*RKX*").